ShahSiam11/Final-Year-Project/README.md

 * **Scalability Vision**: AttendEase was scoped as a **single-campus MVP**, with the long-term vision as a **SaaS platform** where each institution runs its own instance on local servers.
 This provides flexibility, scalability, and tenant-level data isolation.

 These design decisions reflect how I balanced **technical feasibility, user experience, and long-term strategy** under academic and financial constraints, ensuring AttendEase functioned not just as a demo but as a **deployable and extensible product**.

 ---
-Excellent — your answers make it clear you ran testing like a **product QA lead**, not just a coder.
-You defined KPIs, tied them to requirements with a traceability matrix, tested across multiple conditions, and drove **iterative improvements** rather than treating testing as a checkbox.

-Here’s how I’d write the **Testing & Validation** section for your README to highlight your **product ownership, project management, and strategist mindset**:

----